scieloorg/citedby/README.md

 # CitedBy

-API to retrieve citations from SciELO articles to a given DOI, Article Title or SciELO ID, this is RESTFUL and returns results in JSON.
+API RESTFul to retrieve citations from SciELO articles to a given DOI, Article Title or SciELO ID, this is RESTFUL and returns results in JSON.

 Usage documentation are available on-line: [SciELO CitedBy RESTful API](http://docs.scielo.org/projects/citedby/en/latest/)